Tanzania Safari Photography Guide

 1. Best Parks for Safari Photography

-Dry Season (June–October)- Clear skies, wildlife concentration, and long golden-hour light.
+Dry Season (June–October)- Clear skies, wildlife concentrated near water, perfect for silhouette and backlit shots.

-- Lush landscapes, abundant newborn wildlife, and vibrant birdlife.
+- Lush landscapes, newborn wildlife, vibrant birdlife, and excellent macro photography opportunities.

 3. Photography Gear Essentials